RedisLabs/redislabs-docs/content/rc/administration/setup/edit-subscription.md

 - Memory type (RAM/RAM + Flash)

-In the Security section, you can [define access](#defining-access-to-your-subscription) to your Redis Cloud Pro account.
+In the Security section, you can [define access](#defining-access-to-your-subscription) to your Redis Cloud account.

 In the Payment Information section, you can see: